 As a curator, Novak focuses on creating opportunities for artists and audiences to build communities that otherwise might not exist.
-This began in 2005 when he re-launched his father’s Dragon’s Eye Recordings imprint with a new focus on limited edition releases by emerging and mid-career sound artists, composers and producers.
-Since its re-launch, Dragon’s Eye Recordings has published over 70 releases and has received critical acclaim internationally.
+This began in 2005 when he re-launched his father’s imprint Dragon’s Eye Recordings with a new focus on limited edition releases by emerging and mid-career sound artists, composers, and producers.
+Since its re-launch, Dragon’s Eye Recordings has published over 70 editions and has received critical acclaim internationally.
 In 2012, he became a member of VOLUME, a curatorial collective dedicated to presenting time-based work by emerging and established artists engaged in sound-based practices through performances, concerts, exhibitions, screenings, workshops, and publications.

-In recent years, Novak has collaborated through select installations, performances and recorded works with Johanna Breiding, Rebecca Bruno, Richard Chartier, Robert Crouch, Rafa Esparza, Taisha Paggett, Fabio Perletta, Alex Schweder, among others.
+In recent years, Novak has collaborated through select installations, performances and recorded works with Johanna Breiding, Rebecca Bruno, Richard Chartier, Robert Crouch, Rafa Esparza, Taisha Paggett, Fabio Perletta, and Alex Schweder, among others.